ahhyoushh/FileSense/wiki/pipeline.md

 > **Why Cosine Similarity?**
 >
-> We use cosine similarity because it compares **semantic direction** instead of vector magnitude.
+> I use cosine similarity because it compares **semantic direction** instead of vector magnitude.
 This avoids bias from unequal text lengths and keyword-heavy folder descriptions.
 It aligns better with how sentence-embedding models are trained (on angular distance), ensuring more accurate matching of file content to topic labels.

 **Keyword Boosting:**
 ```python